tsarahbd/retail-data-analysis/README.md

 ## Customer Segmentation for Targeted Marketing

 As a marketing analyst, I want to segment customers based on demographic information (age, gender, income) and purchasing behavior (total purchases, total amount spent) so that I can tailor marketing campaigns.
-I used **Jupyter Notebook** to work with **Pandas** to clean the data and create *dataframes* to work with segmentation.
+I used **Jupyter Notebook** for working with **Pandas** to clean the data and create *dataframes* for the purpose of segmentation.
 I have used **FacetGrid** to show the purchase behaviour of male and female high spenders on different income levels.
 I used **Grouped Bar Chart** to show the most high spenders in different age group and income level.
 Lastly, I used **Stacked Bar Chart** to show the high spenders based on gender and age group.

 ## Regional Sales Performance Analysis